wasp-lang/web/docs/cli.md

 ---
 title: CLI Reference
 ---
-This document describes the Prisma CLI commands, arguments, and options.
+This document describes the Wasp CLI commands, arguments, and options.

 ## Overview

-The `wasp` command can be called from command line once installed.
+The `wasp` command can be called from command line once [installed](https://wasp-lang.dev/docs/#2-installation).
 When called without arguments, it will display its command usage and help document:

 ```